zeddiniaziz/modern-admin-suite/README.md

 **Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+If you want to work locally using your own IDE, you can clone this repo and push changes

 The only requirement is having Node.js & npm installed